The outcome of applications for entry in 2019 will be sent in Mid-October 2018. The placement outcome will advise that your child has been:

 The selection committee may adjust a child’s score based on criteria such as a student’s Aboriginality, length of time doing all school work in English, illness/misadventure request, appeal and a number of other factors.
 This is why a student may appear higher on a reserve list than another student with a higher calculated placement score.
 It is not possible to publish adjusted placement scores as they can vary across the three selection committees considering the application.

-No other score information is available, including adjusted scores or school rankings.
+No other score information is available, including adjusted scores or the ranking of students by schools.
 Details of scores will not be provided over the phone.

 There is no minimum fixed score required for entry to individual schools as suitably qualified students are placed in rank order of their placement scores to fill the available vacancies.